 Step 16 Type the name of the system administrator and press Enter.

-'''

-Note that there is no default for this parameter.

 Enter system administrator contact name []:

-'''

 Following is a sample SNMP configuration, configuring one trap manager, one GET community, and one SET community, and enabling the authentication failure trap, as well as all enterprise traps.